muratcanozdemir/pythonings/README.md

-# List as Problem Statements (for README or scaffolding)
+# List as Problem Statements
 ## Efficient Iteration:
 Fix code that uses verbose or inefficient nested loops by leveraging itertools for concise, fast combinatorics.